ros2/design/articles/ros2_security_enclaves.md

 The ``enclaves`` directory contains the security artifacts associated with individual enclaves, and thus node directories are no longer relevant.
 Similar to node directories however, the `enclaves` folder may still recursively nest sub-paths for organizing separate enclaves.
-The `ROS_SECURITY_ROOT_DIRECTORY` environment variable should by convention point to this directory.
+The `ROS_SECURITY_KEYSTORE` environment variable should by convention point to this directory.

 ## Integration